‘Urgent lessons’ must be learned by Ofsted from Ruth Perry’s death, family say

 She said that this “likely” had an impact on Mrs Perry’s ability to deal with the inspection process.

-“I recall asking questions of Ofsted about this.
-I put it to them that some people instinctively know how to deal with another person who is upset.

-“Others may not have this instinct, and some perhaps may themselves be unaware of the impact of their own personal style.
-I do wonder if that is the case here.”

-She added a claim made by Ofsted during the inquest, that school inspections can be paused if the distress of a headteacher is a concern, was “a mythical creature”.
+She added that a claim made by Ofsted during the inquest, that school inspections could be paused if the distress of a headteacher was a concern, was “a mythical creature”.

 “Ofsted gave evidence under oath that they have paused inspections before for reasons of headteacher distress”, she said.